Agilis

 80% of people in need of prosthetic limbs live in developing regions – but only about 5-10% have access to them?

-are able to earn a living, contribute to society and lead active lives.
+If people with amputations in developing or vulnerable contexts have access prosthetic limbs, they are able to earn a living, contribute to society and lead active lives.
 Humanitarian organizations like the International Committee of the Red Cross (ICRC) work to address the problem of access with inexpensive prosthetics and training to use them.
 But available options present problems.
 They are either:

 The ICRC asked EPFL to help create an affordable, yet dynamic and robust prosthetic foot.
 Working with EPFL labs, we used our methodology to design an alternative adapted to humanitarian contexts.